 Presently Sakeena and Ayub are busy making preparations for the marriage of Rosy’s elder daughter.
 “The groom is well settled in Dubai,” says Sakeena with a smile.

 There are many more painful stories of atrocities against women that go unheard and unreported in Kashmir.

 Each year almost 830 people are booked under domestic violence cases.
 In last five years 4157 people have been booked for domestic violence in J&K.

 After living in an active conflict zone for around three decades people have become highly impatient and intolerable feels Nayeema Ahmed Mehjoor.

-“We raised her with lot of love and care but could not save her from getting murdered by her husband,” says one of Amina’s brothers.
+“We raised her with a lot of love and care but could not save her from getting murdered by her husband,” says one of Amina’s brothers.
 Amina was married to a truck driver in Kupwara.
-She had a three year old son.
+She had a three-year-old son.

 However, Amina’s brother claims that a few months before her death, her husband’s behaviour has changed completely towards his sister.
 “He used to beat her quite often.”

 Amina’s brother is apprehensive that his sister was either killed for bringing “unsatisfactory dowry” or her husband had an extramarital affair.
 She was killed by her husband after a heated argument between them, claims her brother.